 What a Real Estate Virtual Assistant Can Help You With

-	Kenneth Er, a Bay Area realtor at Sotheby’s International agrees:
+Kenneth Er, a Bay Area real estate agent at Sotheby’s International agrees:

 “Of course I can do most of these things myself, but I’d rather focus on generating more business by calling FSBO’s and building relationships with my clients.
 Using an overseas VA frees up my schedule and I estimate that it costs me between 15-25% of the cost of hiring someone locally.”

-	Here are a few ways top realtors are using virtual assistants to close more deals.
+Here are a few ways top Real Estate Professionals are using virtual assistants to close more deals.

 Data Entry – Updating Listings etc.

 Updating listings on your MLS or Zillow account, or entering leads into your CRM can be a huge time drag.
 Outsourcing this work to a virtual assistant can free you up to work on big picture tasks.
 As a CEO or salesperson, pretty much anything is a better use of your time than typing words into boxes.